soumavit/cvut_apo_snake/README.md

 - Files in folders sorted by their main function (scene files are in scenes, utilities files are in utils) </br>

 snake_sim  </br>
-- The same app but this one can be run in the linux terminal, which acts as a display  </br>
+- The same app but this one can be run in the linux terminal which acts as a display in this case </br>
 - Documentation not finished. </br>

 user_manual.pdf  </br>